 I don’t know you, but I still didn’t meet anyone who doesn’t like Kit Kat.
 The popular Nestle chocolate has its own tour in Tokyo, Japan and several other parts of the world too.
 There are several TikTak Chocolatey experiences around the world, including here in the UK, in the city of York.
 This is a perfect way of trying different flavours of your favourite chocolate.

-However, if you’re looking for the whole experience, you have to head to Japan Kasumigaura factory – where all the magic happens.
+However, if you’re looking for the whole experience, you have to head to the Japan Kasumigaura factory – where all the magic happens.
 After all, we all know that the KitKats made in Japan have quite unique flavours.

-The whole process is robotised and people that visited the factory says it smells incredibly good.
+The whole process is robotised and people that visited the factory say it smells incredibly good.
 I have no doubts about it.
 I have no idea if it’s open to the general public.
 But you can have a go and check the whole process on YouTube videos.

 Magnum – London, England